AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 ## Honk

 Honk is a variant of the PLONK protocol.
-Plonk performs polynomial testing via evaluating a polynomial relation is zero modulo the vanishing polynomial of a multiplicative subgroup.
-Honk performs the polynomial testing via evaluating, using a sumcheck protocol, that a relation over multilinear polynomials vanishes when summed over a boolean hypercube.
+Plonk performs polynomial testing via checking a polynomial relation is zero modulo the vanishing polynomial of a multiplicative subgroup.
+Honk performs the polynomial testing via checking, using a sumcheck protocol, that a relation over multilinear polynomials vanishes when summed over a boolean hypercube.

 The first protocol to combine Plonk and the sumcheck protocol was [HyperPlonk](https://eprint.iacr.org/2022/1355)